ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 ### contractions

-Follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#contractions) and avoid using negative contractions like can’t and don’t.
+Follow the [style guide on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#contractions) and avoid using negative contractions like can’t and don’t.

 Avoid contractions with a noun and verb such as ‘the computer’s fast’.
 This may be misunderstood as showing possession.
 Use ‘the computer is fast’ instead.